vortexmakes/RKH/doc/readme.txt

 RKH port is individually customizable, so each branch can represent only choices relevant for a given CPU, operating system, compiler, etc.

-Each RKH application must have its own configuration file, called rkhcfg.h.
+Each RKH application must have its own configuration file, called \c rkhcfg.h.
 This file adapts and configures RKH by means of compiler definitions and macros allowing to restrict the resources consumed by RKH.
 Adjusting this definitions allows to reduce the ROM and RAM consumption, and to enhance the system